DJ Stereo Faith

 DJ Stereo Faith has been sending club-goers into a frenzy with his signature style of DJing, since the mid-1990′s.
 The Washington City Paper calls him “a straightforward party starter.”

-As one half of Baltimore’s Taxlo, named by Blender magazine as “Best Party in America,” he’s played alongside world-renown DJs such as Diplo, Switch, Craze, Klever, Boys Noize, Tittsworth, DJ Sega, 9th Wonder, Prince Paul, Treasure Fingers, Annie Mac and many, many more.
+As one half of Baltimore’s Taxlo, named by Blender magazine as “Best Party in America,” he’s played alongside world-renown DJs such as Diplo, Switch, Boys Noize, Flosstradamus, Gesaffelstein, 9th Wonder, Prince Paul, Treasure Fingers, Annie Mac, Passion Pit and many, many more.
 Stereo Faith maintains club residencies in New York, Philadelphia and Washington, DC.